Ngoguey42/io/README.md

 - constrain lib dependencies (with >=)
 - Finish `Making-of` as soon as MNIST-js is finished
 - MNIST js
-   1. Eval before first training and after each successful training
-      - Get stats and 10 ref test digits
-   2. Stats chart with plotly
+   1. Stats chart with plotly
       - Live update
          - Debounce display every (max 1. (render length * 10)) seconds
          - Store stats in a data structure with a good append complexity